 one representative per Collaborator;

-the ESS Director General (without voting rights); and
+the ESS Technical Director (without voting rights); and

 the MT (without voting rights).

 Chair of the CB; elected chair

 At the first meeting of the CB, one of the members shall be appointed as chair for a one-year term with the simple majority of the votes of the voting CB members present.
 At the end of the one-year period, a new chair shall be appointed applying the same rules and for the same period of time.
 The chair position shall rotate among the Parties, unless the Parties agree that the chair can be appointed for a second or subsequent period.